-The American Family Insurance Mutual Holding Company (AFIMHC) Board of Directors (Board) is accountable for the annual approval of the Enterprise Risk Policy and obtaining an understanding of key risks for all entities of the Group.
+The American Family Insurance Mutual Holding Company (AFIMHC) Company Board of Directors (Board) is accountable for the annual approval of the Enterprise Risk Policy (the "Policy") and obtaining an understanding of key risks for all entities of the Enterprise.
 The AFIMHC Corporate Governance Guidelines state that the Board has oversight responsibility for the Enterprise Risk Management (ERM) function.

 Climate-related topics, including regulatory updates and risks and opportunities are communicated to the Board Risk Committee on a quarterly basis by ERM as part of quarterly risk reporting.
 The Risk Committee of the Board is accountable for oversight of the ERM function and framework.
-This accountability is documented in the Risk Committee charter, which is reviewed and approved annually.
+This accountability is documented in the Risk Committee Charter, which is reviewed and approved annually by the Risk Committee and the Board.
 In fulfilling this accountability, the Risk Committee receives reports quarterly from the Chief Risk Officer, who reports to the Chief Financial Officer.

-In addition to quarterly risk reports, the Board receives updates from management, reviews and approves the Risk Policy including risk appetite statements and the ERM charter, periodically participates in training and information sessions on risk topics and reviews the quarterly risk dashboard.
+In addition to quarterly risk reports, the Board receives updates from management, semi-annually reviews and approves the Policy including risk appetite statements, periodically participates in training and information sessions on risk topics and has access to the Risk Dashboard on a quarterly basis.
 Responsibilities of the Board and Risk Committee are consistent with the COSO framework for internal controls which suggests the Board has a lead role in the management of risk.

-Some meetings include specific climate-related agenda items that explore climate in the broader ESG context, as well as climate-related venture capital (VC) investments and risk management activities.
-Annually, the Board approves the Risk Policy which includes the risk appetite and tolerance levels set by senior leadership as well as the ERM framework.
+Some meetings include specific climate-related agenda items that explore sustainability in the broader context, as well as climate-related venture capital (VC) investments and risk management activities.
+The Policy includes the risk appetite and tolerance levels set by senior leadership as well as the ERM framework.
 The risk appetite and tolerances provide guidance to ensure risk exposures will remain within acceptable boundaries.
-The guidance provided by the Risk Policy considers natural catastrophe risk.
-To ensure the Board and executive management receive information about emerging risks, there are several processes in place to ensure that emerging and evolving risks with the potential to impact the Group continue to be identified.
+The guidance provided by the Policy considers natural catastrophe risk.
+To ensure the Board and executive management receive information about emerging risks, there are several processes in place to ensure that emerging and evolving risks with the potential to impact the enterprise continue to be identified.
 Risks identified can include those due to changes in processes, new strategies, or external factors such as the changes to the industry and the way we conduct business.